Introduction

 Learning journal

 As you progress through the course, you will use a tool to help you record your thoughts and ideas.
-Whenever you encounter the Bold text startlearning journal iconBold text End, you are encouraged to record your thinking and any other important information.
+Whenever you encounter the learning journal icon, you are encouraged to record your thinking and any other important information.
 How you use your journal is ultimately up to you!

 Your learning journal entries can be presented in a variety of ways.
 They do not all need to be in the same format.